-Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module can be chosen to earn a bonus)
+Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)

 term paper (approx. 20 to 25 pages) and presentation (approx. 20 minutes), weighted 2:1

 Language of assessment: German and/or English Assessment offered: Once a year, winter semester